 Political and Media Oversight

-The FTC’s regulatory role significantly impacts political discourse and media markets:
+The FTC’s regulatory authority covers several areas relevant to political discourse and media markets:

 Platform Regulation: Authority over data collection practices, algorithmic transparency, and competitive behaviors of platforms used for political communications.